 We also reviewed top promoted brands for a few key Father’s Day gifting items commonly purchased for the event.
 When it comes to the golfing category, Callaway and TaylorMade led with the most promotional share (18.5% each).
 When looking at all the grill promotions, the brand most promoted during the week leading up to Dad’s Day are from Char-Broil (with 21.6% share).
 And the last category we looked at for brand share was Athletic Apparel – with Nike leading the pack at 16.2% promotional share.
 It looks like sons and daughters had plenty of options to get a great deal on Dad’s favorite items.

-Having a holistic view of your competitor's promotions during seasonal shopping events is vital for better planning and improving performance.
+Having a holistic view of your competitor’s promotions during seasonal shopping events is vital for better planning and improving performance.
 At Numerator, we provide comprehensive visibility and deeper insight into the competitive cross-media promotional landscape.
-For more information about an event review of promotional trends in your category, click here, or reach out to us at email@example.com today!
+Reach out to us at firstname.lastname@example.org today!